Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Electronics World, published May 1959 - December 1971.
 All copyrights hereby acknowledged.

-If you do a search on solid state inductors, you will not find much with a date later than the time when this article appeared in Electronics World in 1969.
+If you do a search on solid state inductors, you will not find much with a date later than the time when this article appeared in Electronics World magazine in 1969.
 It appears a patent was issued in 1965, but the concept seems to never have caught on.
 The theory and construction is simple enough according to the information here.
 Fundamentally, it involves exploiting the properties of a Hall device when loaded with capacitive or inductive loads to effect inductive or capacitive properties, respectively.
 The ability to integrate capacitive elements into solid state substrates means the current and voltage phase relationship of an inductor can be obtained in an IC without a physical inductive element.
-Evidently practical implementation was difficult.
+Evidently practical implementation of inductors on the die with values greater than a few nanohenries was difficult.
+Another option at lower frequencies is to use the gyrator circuit configuration that employs operational amplifiers.

 The Solid-State Inductor